It’s election season again, Philadelphia!

 JUDGE OF THE MUNICIPAL COURT (VOTE FOR NO MORE THAN FIVE)

-There are three vacancies on the Philadelphia Municipal Court, which is responsible for determining whether serious criminal cases go to the Court of Common Pleas; preliminary arraignments and hearings; and setting and accepting bail, except in murder or voluntary manslaughter cases.
+There are five vacancies on the Philadelphia Municipal Court, which is responsible for determining whether serious criminal cases go to the Court of Common Pleas; preliminary arraignments and hearings; and setting and accepting bail, except in murder or voluntary manslaughter cases.
 Some sample court cases include traffic tickets, landlord-tenant disputes, underage drinking.

 Read more about the candidates running for a seat on the Philadelphia Municipal Court in our comprehensive PA judicial election guide.